faizan1234567/Recognition-and-gradient-based-localization-of-chest-radiographs/README.md

 ## Conclusion
 In this repository, three image understanding models namely ```DenseNet121```, ```ResNet18```, and ```VGG16``` have fine-tuned on the x-ray dataset.
 Since the dataset is pretty unbalanced, oversampling stretegy helped with imbalanced dataset.
 In addition to that, ```Grad-CAM``` localization have increased model's interpretablility and chances for improvments.
 The models have been trained on ```10 epochs``` which are not enough.
 Based on the results obtained, more data augmentation, better hyperparameters optimization, and model architecutre should be designed for good accuracy.

+This repository used some features from the great work [11], we are continously updating and adding new features, models, and large database ,so we can build a robust recognizer.
 ***If you find the repository useful, please star the repository.***

 ## Acknowledgements